dos-group/gardening-adventure/ReadMe.md

 # Initial Setup

 Custom raspbian OS creation is part of this repository which installs necessary packages and configurations for setting up `gateway` and `node` Pis respectively.
 The configuration files are listed under the folder `batman`.
 These files could further be modified according the needs of the project.
-Also the image creation, requires any flavour of Linux OS.
+Also the image creation, requires Ubuntu/Debian OS.

 To create an image:

 1. Clone this git repository

-2. ```bash
-        cd gardening-adventure
-    ```

-3. Run the scprit build-batman-node.sh
+2. Run the scprit build-batman-node.sh in the folder `garden-adventure`

   ```bash
         ./build-batman-node.sh -t [gateway|node] -n [hostname] -u [k3s_url] -k [k3s_token] -d [dns_ip]